ahessl/Final/README.md

        output[[unique_location]] <- tmp
      }
 ```
 The command below creates a new folder named "SpringData" where the outputs of appended spring files will be sent.
+This new folder will be created within the working directory ("Final-working").
 ```
       dir.create("SpringData", showWarnings = F)
       for (i in 1:length(output)){